explainers-by-googlers/Partitioning-visited-links-history/README.md

   - prevents history leaks across subdomains with different security postures.

 ## Future Work
-#### Preventing Leaks From Renderer Compromises
-For browsers that store :visited links in the renderer, process-level attacks like SpectreJS still have the potential to leak user browsing history in the event of a renderer compromise.
-As future work, we could partition the memory stored in each process to eliminate this particular leak vector.

 #### Deprecating the 2010 CSS Mitigations
 The proposed API in this explainer would improve user privacy against side-channel attacks, including those covered by the 2010 mitigations.
 As future work, we could deprecate the 2010 mitigations, reducing the complexity of CSS for both browsers and web developers.